-For enterprise-level solutions, there are countless calculators, many of which come with automated inventory management systems.
+For ecommerce businesses with more than a handful of products, there are countless calculators, many of which come with automated inventory management systems.
 The software can streamline your reordering processes among a lot of other operational tools.

 For example, Extensiv Order Manager’s automated purchase order features use existing sales data, vendor fulfillment data, and inventory levels to determine your reorder point (or Min Level) as well as what date you are expected to hit this level (check out our purchase order template for more).